WellPoint cuts forecast as quarterly profit misses view

 WellPoint's latest setbacks come after other recent struggles for the company involving high costs for its Medicare plans for seniors that led to weaker results.

 WellPoint forecast 2012 earnings per share in a range of $7.30 to $7.40.
 That amounts to a reduction of at least 25 to 35 cents from its April forecast of at least $7.65 per share, excluding items.
-Analysts have been looking for it to earn $7.76 a share.
+Analysts have been looking for $7.76.

 The company's enrollment totaled 33.5 million at the end of June, down about 1.9 percent from a year earlier.
 It projects year-end enrollment of about 33.4 million, down about 200,000 members from its prior view.